 |

-the entrance tunnel is a circular room (left) from which one enters the brass
+the entrance tunnel is a circular domed waiting room (left) from which one

 lined elevator car for the ride

 main floor of the building.
-The photos below show the original
+The photo below shows the original

-configuration of the sliding wooden pocket doors that close off the car
+configuration of the sliding wooden pocket doors that closed off the car

-from the upper hallway (these doors cannot normally be seen
+from the upper hallway (these doors have been replaced). (above

 |